 A recurrent theme in the discussion was the assertion that faith is inescapable for everyone.
 Even scientists who were hostile to religion and regarded themselves as materialists, it was claimed, would still need to have faith that the world is orderly and capable of being understood.
 This cannot be proved; it has to be assumed.
 So materialism is a metaphysical position in the same way that theism is metaphysical.

 Note that he cannot avoid using the F word here.
-Like the speakers in the radio programme he holds that "one cannot get out of metaphysics."
-But this does not prevent people from trying to do so.
+Like the speakers in the radio programme he holds that "one cannot get out of metaphysics".
+But this doesn't prevent people from trying to do so.
 "And yet the illusion persists—the illusion that one can be free of metaphysics."

 Among the things that Strawson believes in are the existence of the physical world, the fact that experience is not all that there is to reality, and the theory of evolution.
 These beliefs, he acknowledges, are unverifiable and therefore are matters of faith.